Spencer-Weston/NBApredict/README.md

 In comparison, the moneyline states the likelihood of a team winning or losing in terms of a monetary return.
 A negative moneyline, such as the Buck's -350, means one must put up $350 in order to win $100.
 A positive moneyline, such as the Hawk's 270, means a bet of $100 will return $270 if it is correct.

-To compare the model's predictions to the betting lines, we look at the prediction's distance from the betting line.
-But before comparison, we must determine if the data and model match the assumptions of regression.
-This requires a separate discussion, but one may use the project's graphing functions to evaluate the model.
-Graphs indicate the residuals are normal and homoscedastic, there do not appear to be severe outliers, and the variance inflation factors, which test for multicollinearity, are acceptable.* Thus, there is decent reason to trust the model is well calibrated.
-Or in other words, an outcome the model predicts to happen 70% of the time will indeed happen 70% of the time.
+### Generating Predictions

+Before comparing predictions to betting lines, we need to ensure the model meets the assumptions of regression.
+For now, assume assumptions are met, and refer to [Additional Reading](#additional-reading) for further model discussion.
+To compare the model's predictions to betting lines, we look at the prediction's distance from the betting line.
+In the model, the prediction is the expected value, or the mean, of the matchup.
+All possible outcomes of the game are normally distributed around this mean with a standard deviation, which as of 04/07/2019, is approximately thirteen.

-Here, we evaluate betting lines as possible outcomes.
-Let the model predict the Bucks to beat the Hawks by six points, and let the model have a standard deviation of 13 (it's ~12.7 as of 04/07/2019).
-Since the residuals are normally distributed and homoscedastic, we assume the outcome of the game will be the result of a random variable, P, with mean six and a standard deviation of thirteen.
-Since the predicted home MOV (the Buck's MOV) is less than the betting line, we want to determine the likelihood of an outcome equal to or greater than 8.
-Thus, we calculate the survival function** of 8 based on P. The result is approximately 0.44 which means we'd expect the home MOV to be greater than or equal to 8 44% of the time.
+Continuing the Bucks-Hawks example, lets say the model predicts the Bucks to win by 6 in comparison to the betting line of 8.
+To compare the betting line to the prediction, we want to evaluate the likelihood of a Bucks win by 8 or more given a normal distribution with a mean of 6 and standard deviation of 13.
+Thus, we calculate the survival function** of 8 based on the distribution.
+The result is approximately 0.44 which means we'd expect the home MOV to be greater than or equal to 8 44% of the time.
 Inversely, we expect the home MOV to be less than 8 approximately 56% of the time.

+To compare moneylines instead of spreads, simply set the spread to 0, and the output will be the likelihood of a win or loss.

 This process is repeated for every game where odds are available, and the results are stored in the predictions table in the database.

 *The variance inflation factor of the intercept is very high.
 I have no clue if this is bad or unexpected.
 Any advice on the consequences of this are appreciated.